kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 *

 ## Wires used:
 **Orange wire(s): +3.3V**
 Provides a DC voltage of +3.3 volts.
 All pins of this color are interconnected so it doesn't matter which one is chosen.
 **Red wire(s): +5V**
 Provides a DC voltage of +5 volts.
 All pins of this color are interconnected so it doesn't matter which one is chosen.
 **Yellow wire(s): +12V**
 Provides a DC voltage of +12 volts.
 All pins of this color are interconnected so it doesn't matter which one is chosen.
 **Black wire(s): Ground**

-Provides the ground voltage.
+Provides ground voltage.
 All pins of this color are interconnected so it doesn't matter which one is chosen.
 **Green wire: ATX power button**
 When shorted to ground, this wire turns the power supply on.
 In this project it's connected to a switch in the front panel.
 **Purple wire: Standby +5V**
 This pin provides a +5V voltage when the supply is plugged in, even if it's not turned on.
 Normally used for purposes such as wake-on-lan, in this project it's used to power the red "Stby" status LED.
 **Gray wire: Power OK**
 This pin provides a +5V voltage to signal that the power supply is turned on and working normally.
 In this project it's used to power the green "OK" status LED.

 ## Improvements for possible future revisions
 * MDF is not the most fireproof material